Arthur-Kitsuragi/face-recognition/README.md

 ## Warning

-You need to have access to fal-api to test this app.
+You need to have access to fal-api to test prompt-editing.

 ## Example of usage (bounding box)
 ![Bounding Box Demo](assets/ezgif-1a30d3d2337e25eb.gif)